Reading time

 • Reviews:

-We implemented Trusted Shops ratings — a well-known trustmark among German customers.
+We implemented Trusted Shops ratings — a well-known trust label in Germany.

-We highlight reviews directly on the homepage to reinforce credibility from the first click.
+Customer reviews are shown directly on the homepage to build credibility from the first moment.

 • Legal requirements: